UbiquityRobotics/learn/quick_start/camera_sensor/installation.md

 `sudo nano /etc/ubiquity/robot.yaml`

 Make an edit so the only uncommented line with `sonars:` in it is as shown below.
+There must be a space after the colon or it will not work.

 `sonars: 'pi_sonar_v1'`